JaJuMa-GmbH/awesome-hyva/README.md

 Install via composer as any other Magento extension from github.

-## Using Font Awesome icons in Hyvä Themes using JaJuMa "Awesome Hyvä" module
+## Using Font Awesome icons in Hyvä Themes with JaJuMa "Awesome Hyvä" module

-### How to use Font Aweseome icons in Hyvä Themes in view models
+### How to use Font Awesome icons in Hyvä Themes in view models

 JaJuMa "Awesome Hyvä" module provides 3 view models: